 1. Strategic Shifts:

-– The nationalist movement witnessed a shift from moderate reformism to more radical, anti-reformist approaches over time, driven by events such as the partition of Bengal and disillusionment with colonial promises.
+– The nationalist movement changed from moderate reform to more radical approaches over time, especially due to events like the partition of Bengal and disappointment with British promises.

 2. Emergence of Gandhian Ideology: